What is Buy and Hold?

 Buy and Hold Definition

-Furthermore the buy-and-hold investor will argue that holding for longer periods requires less frequent trading than other strategies.
+Furthermore, an argument for the buy-and-hold strategy is that an investor holding for longer periods requires less frequent trading than other strategies.
 Therefore trading costs are minimized, which will increase the overall net return of the investment portfolio.

-Put simply, the buy and hold investors believes "time in the market" is a more prudent investment style than "timing the market."
+Put simply, buy and hold investors believe that "time in the market" is a more prudent investment style than "timing the market."

 Buy and Hold Strategies and Elements